inayat-kaur/TicTacToe/README.md

-Name - Inayat Kaur
-Entry no. - 2020csb1088
-Course - CS202 (Programming Paradigms and Pragmatics) Lab2 - Tic-Tac-Toe using OOP in java

-The project contains the following class files and source files:
-1. TicTacToe.java
-2. TicTacToe.java
-3. Game.java
-4. Game.class
-5. Player.java
-6. Player.class
-7. Computer.java
-8. Computer.class
-9. Display.java
-10. Display.class
+# TicTacToe

-* Compile the source files using: javac TicTacToe.java javac Game.java javac Player.java
+* Compile the source files using:
+  javac TicTacToe.java
+  javac Game.java
+  javac Player.java
   javac Computer.java
   javac Display.java

 * Run the program using: java TicTacToe

 * Enter 1 for Computer vs Player and 2 for Player vs Player

 * If you entered 1, You will be Player1 with 'X' mark and first turn.
   Computer will be Player2 with 'O' mark.
   Enter your choice from the available options.
   After that computer will make its choice.
   The game ends when either of Player1 or Player2 wins or there is a draw.